 - a.
-Role in the portfolio: The role of assets in this category is to be the primary driver of long-term total returns for the OPEB Trust. - b.
-Asset Classes: Global Equity and Private Equity.
+Role in the portfolio: The role of assets in this category is to be the primary driver of long-term total returns for the Fund. - b.
+Asset Classes: Global Equity, Private Equity, and Opportunistic Real Estate. - c.

-- c.
 Investment Approach: Growth assets generally represent equity or equity-like interests in current and future income streams.
 Growth assets include public and private market strategies that include both liquid and illiquid investments.
-The OPEB Trust utilizes passive strategies in relatively efficient segments of the market for global equity and employs active strategies in relatively less efficient market segments including private equity. - d.
+LACERA utilizes passive strategies in relatively efficient segments of the market for global equity.
+LACERA employs active strategies in relatively less efficient market segments of global equities, as well as in private equity and opportunistic real estate. - d.
 Risk Factors: Growth assets are primarily equity ownership positions that tend to perform well in times of positive economic growth.
 They are highly sensitive to economic conditions and are subject to potential loss in value based on a number of factors.
 For example, growth assets may be sensitive to inflation and generally perform poorly in times of high and unexpected inflation.
 To a lesser extent, growth assets may be sensitive to interest rates due to the use of leverage in certain strategies as well as the relationship between interest rates and the discount rates used to price securities.